lanl-aea/waves/docs/tutorial_02_partition_mesh_waves.rst

 Workflow Visualization
 **********************

+View the workflow directed graph by running the following command and opening the image in your preferred image viewer.

 .. code-block::

    $ pwd
    /home/roppenheimer/waves-tutorials
    $ waves visualize tutorial_02_partition_mesh --output-file tutorial_02_partition_mesh.png --width=28 --height=3 --exclude-list .stdout .jnl .env /usr/bin

+The output should look similar to the figure below.

 .. figure:: tutorial_02_partition_mesh.png
    :align: center

+As in :ref:`tutorial_01_geometry_waves`, the visualization of the workflow directed graph looks relatively simple to manage.
+In part, this is because we've removed some of the automanaged output files with the ``--exclude-list`` option of the |project| :ref:`visualize_cli` subcommand.
+Probably you would not try to manage all of these files in a manual workflow; however, files like the ``*.stdout`` are important for debugging errors and lose significant value if they can't be tied uniquely to the most recent execution.

+There are two important features of the new workflow graph.
+First, notice that the ``single_element_partition.cae`` and ``single_element_mesh.cae`` files have two dependencies.
+As defined in the task definitions, they depend on their respective Abaqus journal file and the previous script's output ``*.cae`` file.
+While we defined these tasks in the order they need to be executed, this was not strictly necessary and the tasks could be defined in any order within the ``SConscript`` file.
+The actual directed graph is assembled automatically by `SCons`_ from the target and source lists that define each task.
+For a simple workflow, this is relatively trivial.
+As the workflow grows, and especially after adding parameter studies, assembling the task execution order will become increasingly difficult and the benefits of the build system will become more clear.

+Second, notice that all output ``*.cae`` and ``*.inp`` files are tied directly to the ``tutorial_02_partition_mesh`` alias.
+This is a result of appending all targets of the workflow to the workflow alias.
+This is useful if, for instance, there are some images produced by an intermediate step which aren't strictly required by the final simulation results file.
+Such files may be useful for plotting geometric images used in documentation, but not necessary for the simulation or analysis results.
+The target alias can capture all relevant intermediate output which isn't captured by the simulation results file target and simplify the scons command to execute this workflow.